Studio-PLAYERS/SA-Scoreboard/README.md

+#Studio PLAYERS
+- This is our edit of TevorBarns edit of z-scoreboard

 # Clean Scoreboard *Fully Configurable*
 **z-scoreboard** is a resource by *Zua* that allows users to __easily__ configure the playerlist or scoreboard